We lose 2.5 hours of our workday writing and reading emails, while data entry consumes more than 13 hours a week!

 Also, you can review and plan your projects using Gantt charts, set milestones, and get real-time analysis for your tasks.

-Moreover, there’s a built-in time-tracking module that helps you keep track of the time needed for each task.
+There’s a built-in time-tracking module that helps you keep track of the time needed for each task.

 Since Wrike is one of the best workflow management software, naturally, you can sync your account with the most popular third-party apps.
 You can integrate Wrike with Salesforce, Github, Jira, Gmail, Outlook, Slack, Excel, LinkedIn, Dropbox, Marketo, and many others.